 Blogging hasn’t died.
 It has simply changed from what it used to be, and it’s still changing today.
 As bloggers, we must continue to evolve with it in order to stay relevant.

-If you’re reading this, you’re likely skeptical about getting started or concerned about your future (or perhaps both).
+If you’re reading this and wondering is blogging dead, you’re likely skeptical about getting started or concerned about your future (or perhaps both).

 I get it.
-Let me show you some facts to help ease some of these concerns.
+Let me show you some blogging statistics to help ease some of these concerns.

 - On average, Google has over 100 billion searches… every month.